cis3296s24/student-discounts-map/README.md

 # Vision Statement

-The Student Discount Map is for students who are looking to save money and find killer deals/discounts in their area.
-Student Discount Map is based on services like honey and other discount finding software, that make the effort of saving money while spending seemless.
-Unlike many of its competitors the "deal" found with but populated by users, who can leave a revieve and desription of the deal they found.
-Our map product proviodes real experiences and reviews to ensure users are getting the most accurate information.
+The Student Discount Map is a valuable resource designed specifically for students eager to uncover substantial savings and attractive discounts within their vicinity.
+It draws inspiration from popular services such as Honey, facilitating a seamless money-saving experience for its users.
+This platform sets itself apart from competitors by relying on user-generated content, allowing students to share and review deals they've discovered.
+This approach not only enriches the database with a diverse range of discounts but also ensures the authenticity and reliability of the information provided, thanks to the real-life experiences and evaluations contributed by users.

 # Personas 1: